bcgov/design-system/components/dropdown/README.md

 > Last Updated: April 3, 2019

 # Dropdown
 Dropdowns allow users to select one option from a list.
-Use of a dropdown helps reduce input errors but it should be used as a last resort due to the many usability issues it poses.
+Use of a dropdown helps reduce input errors but it should be used as a last resort due to the many usability issues it causes.

 ## Example
 <component-preview path="components/dropdown/sample.html" height="100px" width="800px"> </component-preview>

 ## Use This For
-* When users have to select one option from a list of seven (7) to fifteen (15) different options
+* When users have to select one option from a list of seven (7) to fifteen (15) different options.

 ## Don't Use This For
 *	Short lists of options.
 Consider using a [Radio Button](https://developer.gov.bc.ca/Design-System/Radio-Button) instead